 The empire reaches its climax with the king Ashoka.
 The territorial expansion is achieved either by the more or less peaceful integration of kingdoms that become dependent, or by fierce military campaigns.
 The imperial armies reputed to be overpowering crush the enemy.
 The political force of the empire Maurya rests on its centralisation, on the tight administrative mesh of its huge territories, on an omnipresent police and army.
 This one is estimated, according to the Greek ambassador Megasthenes, at 600,000 infantrymen, 30,000 horsemen and 9,000 war elephants in the time of the king Chandragupta .

-The organisation of this vast empire is described in the Artha-shastra (sanskrit arthašastra), a treatise about Politics and Economy written between the 4th and the 2nd centuries BC.
+The organisation of this vast empire is described in the Artha-shastra (sanskrit arthašastra), a Treatise on Politics and Economics written between the years 50 and 125 but based upon an oral transmission which can be traced back to the end of the Maurya Empire and therefore retains the memory of its economic and political organisation.
 The Arthashastra espouses the viewpoint of the central power, its interests and the upholding of its political strength, even its potent territorial expansion.
 The dominant economic themes are the control of wealth, population, territory, the watchful eye on the enemies of power and the collection-transfer operations to the imperial treasury of luxury goods (gold, precious stones, etc.).
-Artha-shastra can be translated as Science of Material Gain , in other words a Treatise of Political Power through the management of the material things.
+Artha-shastra can be translated as Science of Material Gain , in other words a Treatise on Political Power through the management of the material things.

 This imperial policy requires enormous human and financial resources.
 Every economic field, every activity of the population becomes a source of taxes and duties paid to the imperial treasury.
 The Arthashastra must be read in this perspective.
 The production and consumption of fermented beverages, especially beer - the most common fermented beverage within the empire - is described in detail to better identify a financial source.
 Such a policy creates order and security, which are seen as a counterpart given to the subservient peoples, that is the conditions for a certain economic prosperity and commercial development within the empire and beyond its borders.